 not cover more than 35% of the total lot area.

-70606 Dwelling Standards:
+70606 Dwelling Standards: Minimum square footage of living space for structures hereinafter erected, (This excludes any basement living space.)

 Every one story single family dwelling hereafter erected shall have a minimum floor area of not less than twelve hundred (1,200) square feet of living space.